Cutting Practice for Preschoolers: 45 Easy Ideas

 Cutting Paper

 Paper is an obvious material choice for cutting practice, but I want you to think beyond plain, boring white paper.
-Try some of these types of paper to add excitement to your cutting practice activities:
+Try some of these types of paper to add excitement…a fun way to make your cutting practice activities more exciting:

-- Wrapping paper – kids can cut out the pictures of designs on the paper.
-Sometimes wrapping paper has cutting lines on the back….that is a great way to practice cutting on lines.
+- Wrapping paper – kids can cut out the pictures of designs or different shapes on the paper.
+Sometimes wrapping paper has dotted lines on the back….that is a great way to practice cutting on lines.
 Let your kids cut out some paper and then they can wrap up empty boxes or blocks.

 - Scrap paper – Keep a box of scrap paper in your classroom or home.
 Whenever you cut paper for a project, throw the leftovers into the box.
-These scraps are great to use for cutting practice.
+These scraps are great to use for cutting practice to build scissors skills.
 Be sure to add some exciting colors or textures to create more interest in the scrap bin.

 - Scrapbook paper – Browse the aisles of your craft store.
 You can probably find some really beautiful scrap paper to use for cutting practice…and it’s often on sale.
 You can get paper that has glitter, textures, or even images of Disney characters.